 Mr. Obregon also highlighted important aspects around the effort to increase Medicaid enrollment among children at the Chicago Public Schools.
 He said that, in December of 2016, CPS had 99,750 students who were eligible but not enrolled in the Medicaid program.
 As of September 2020, this number had been reduced to 43,876 students, which is a significant improvement.
-Mr. Obregon showed committee members a graph depicting efforts to increase child enrollment in the Medicaid program and also the data that is driving the development of strategy to connect Medicaid enrolled students and their family to their MCO, i.e. Medical Home.
-Please refer to the attached presentation.
+Mr. Obregon showed committee members a graph depicting efforts to increase child enrollment in the Medicaid program.
+(Please refer to the attached presentation.)

-In addition, Sergio Obregon indicated that the team of the Office of Health and Wellness (OHSW) is currently enhancing existing process to assist the families of the 39,000 children with special needs that receive health care services in school.
-He stated that they are prioritizing communications to these families, so that they can learn about Medicaid health plan benefits and be guided to appropriate forms of care outside of the school arena.
-Mr. Obregon said that, in spite of all the COVID-19 challenges, the Office of Students Health and Wellness continues to educate Medicaid enrolled families to ensure that children with IEPs (Individualized Education Plans), receive guidance in order to seek care through their Medicaid managed care plan.
-Communication to CPS families is inclusive of the comprehensive benefits the Medicaid program offers such as, well checks, vaccinations, specialty services like, physical therapy, speech language pathology, audiology, social work, and psychological care, among other services.
+In addition, Sergio Obregon indicated that the team of the Office of Health and Wellness (OHSW) currently assists the families of the 29,000 children with special needs so that they can learn about Medicaid health plan benefits and be guided to appropriate forms of care.
+Mr. Obregon said that, in spite of all the COVID-19 challenges, the OHSW team continues to educate families to ensure that children with IEPs (Individualized Education Plans), receive appropriate care in terms of physical therapy, speech language pathology, audiology, social work, and psychological care, among other services.

 Robert Mendonsa acknowledged Sergio Obregon for his work, vision, leadership, and incredible energy directed toward improving the lives of so many students within the Chicago Public Schools.
 Sue Vega asked if CPS is offering flue shoots for its students.
 Sergio said that the Health and Wellness office is coordinating mobile units to provide this service in some schools on a limited basis.
 Chairperson Kathy Chan also acknowledged the hard work of Mr. Obregon and his team in terms of helping families navigate the healthcare system in order to better address their specific needs.
-Ms. Chan directed committee members to contact Sergio Obregon directly regarding any questions, thoughts, suggestions, and comments at sobregon@cps.edu https://www.illinois.gov/hfs/MedicalProviders/notices/Pages/prn200803a.aspx
+Ms. Chan directed committee members to contact Sergio Obregon directly regarding any questions, thoughts, suggestions, and comments at sobregon@cps.edu